front-commerce/developers.front-commerce.com/source/index.md

       <p>The web is a rich medium and the « page » metaphor for building an application is outdated.
 You have many channels to stay in touch with your users (newsletters, blogs, shops, etc.).
 Everything changes: the content, the device, its connectivity and many other things.
 But one thing stays: your brand and your users.
 By thinking in term of a Design System, you will keep your user's experience consistent.
 You will also be able to reuse your components accross your different channels of communication.</p>

-      <p>The design system is also a the place where we will help you ensure not to introduce regressions and keep good a11y practices.</p>
+      <p>The design system is also a the place where we will help you ensure not to introduce regressions and keep good <abbr title="Accessibility">a11y</abbr> practices.</p>
     </div>
   </div>
 </section>